 The NCRPC has expertise to assist communities, financial institutions, housing authorities, attorneys, and utility districts with various types of environmental reviews.
 Regardless of the nature of the project, we can provide analysis related to project impact on the environment.
 Staff have completed HUD Region VII Environmental Review Training.

-The NCRPC has a vast knowledge about funding sources available for various community improvements.
-Let our staff meet with your government entity or non-profit organization to determine the best possible mix of funding sources to complete a project.
+The NCRPC has a vast knowledge about funding sources available for various community improvements and projects.
+Let our staff meet with your city, county, or non-profit to identify potential funding sources and determine the best possible mix of funding to complete a project.
 Our staff can guide you from planning stages, to proposal preparation, to project management.